-All humans have a common goal in life: to achieve true happiness.
-The biggest factor that prevents you from doing so is yourself.
+Humans have a common goal in life: to achieve true happiness.
+The only thing that prevents you from achieving it is – you.

 Every day you set the limits, intentionally or not.
 Either embrace your life, or you can hide from it, the decision is yours.

-If you want to live a happy life, these are the things that you must stop doing to make your life simpler:
+If you want to live a happy life, stop doing these things:

-Who cares what the other people think?
-If you are satisfied with the decisions you’ve made, why should you be concerned about someone else?
+Who cares about what others think?
+If you are satisfied with the decisions you took, why should you be concerned about someone else?
 Consider how many things you can accomplish when you stop allowing others to determine the way you live.

 2. The idea of the perfect partner